-Lungs

 Main diseases 1 2

 Main scopes used in TSD

 Bronchoscope

 Olympus manufactures three types of bronchoscopes for viewing the lungs and bronchial tubes: videoscopes, fiberscopes, and a "hybridscope" which has both fiber-optic and video components.
-Bronchoscopes may be inserted either through the mouth or the nose and can travel down to examine the smallest lumens of the through their high quality CCDs.
+Bronchoscopes may be inserted either through the mouth or the nose and can travel down to examine the smallest lumens of the bronchial tree.
+Videoscopes have an advantage in obtaining sharp pictures of the lung through their high quality CCDs.
 Fiberscopes have an advantage in being smaller in diameter at the tip and therefore allow for deeper insertion into the distal portion of bronchial tubes.
-The hybrid type has a fiber-optic bundle in its tip and a CCD image videoscope and fiberscope technology, with high insertability due to its small diameter while at the same time also producing high-quality images.
+The hybrid type has a fiber-optic bundle in its tip and a CCD image sensor installed in its control section.
+This instrument incorporates advantages of both videoscope and fiberscope technology, with high insertability due to its small diameter while at the same time also producing high-quality images.

 Note: In April 2021, sales started in the U.S. for Olympus' first single-use bronchoscope.